DEVELOPERS

-Publish a peac.txt policy, add middleware to check requests, and return signed interaction records in response headers.
+Publish a peac.txt policy, add middleware, and return verifiable interaction records in response headers.

 1. Deploy /.well-known/peac.txt